chpc-tech-eval/scc/tutorial4/README.md

 export WM_NCOMPROCS=$(nproc)
 export PATH=~/bin:$PATH
 ```
+> [!NOTE]
-> **Note:** You must re-source this file (`source ~/OpenFOAM/OpenFOAM-v2506/etc/bashrc`) every time you open a new terminal session — it does not persist automatically unless added to  ~/.bashrc.
+> You must re-source this file (`source ~/OpenFOAM/OpenFOAM-v2506/etc/bashrc`) every time you open a new terminal session — it does not persist automatically unless added to  ~/.bashrc.